 Scuba Diving at Tufi – Logistics

-All diving at Tufi begins and ends at the dive shop on the eastern side of the small bay that the dive resort and village overlooks.
+All diving at Tufi begins and ends at the dive shop.
+Which is loacted on the eastern side of the small bay that the dive resort and village overlooks.

-The dive shop has it’s own dedicated jetty next to the main public wharf and you can either walk down the rather steep hill, or catch a lift from the resort’s Toyota Troop Carrier, which is the only vehicle in town…
+The dive shop has it’s own dedicated jetty next to the main public wharf.
+So you can either walk down the rather steep hill, or catch a lift from the resort’s Toyota Troop Carrier.
+Which is also the only vehicle in town…

 Everything is well organized and the dive crew will have all your gear ready and loaded on the dive boat to be used that day.

-A typical dive-day begins with breakfast around seven in the main lodge and the boat departs at about 8.30 and it takes between 30 to 50 minutes to get to the offshore dive sites, which vary in distance from 5 to 10 nautical miles offshore.
+A typical dive-day begins with breakfast around seven in the main lodge.
+The dive boat departs at about 8.30 and it takes between 30 to 50 minutes to get to the offshore dive sites, which vary in distance from 5 to 10 nautical miles offshore.